-Generally excavations over or adjacent to pipelines are not to reduce the earth cover over the pipeline to less than the minimum limits as detailed in Council's Design Standards (Northern Rivers Local Government Development Design and Construction Manuals).
+Generally, excavations over or adjacent to pipelines are not to reduce the earth cover over the pipeline to less than the minimum limits as detailed in the WSAA Codes.

 Any proposal to reduce cover over a pipeline to less than the minimum limits will require an application to Council and a subsequent approval.
 Any application must include certification by a suitably experienced qualified civil, structural or geotechnical engineer that: